Simultaneous weight reduction and cost reduction are some of the most important development targets in the transportation industry.

 The alloying used to make steel has come a long way.
 The auto industry has started using much higher-strength steel in chassis components because they can make thinner sections with equal strength.

 Now, why would we push for the use of HSLA steel in a project like yours?
-The ability to maintain structural integrity while decreasing the amount of material you need.
+For the ability to maintain structural integrity while decreasing the amount of material you need.

 You’ll see in the video that there’s some fight in the 30,000 PSI steel … another reason why it’s popular for many fabricated assemblies.
 But behold the 80,000 PSI steel, which has about the same price per pound.
 It’s much tougher to bend the shape.

-In other words, you might be missing out on a cost-saving opportunity by saying “But that’s what we’ve always done.”
-Remember that raw material can make up 60-70% of the overall price of these parts!
+In other words, you might be missing out on a cost-saving opportunity by saying, “But that’s what we’ve always done.”
+Remember that raw materials can make up 60-70% of the overall price of these parts!
 Using a little less material goes a long way.

 Note that while some metals and plastics have better strength-to-weight ratios than some UHSS and HSLA counterparts, the weight reduction achieved with these materials is almost always offset by higher costs.